Human-Connection/quill-url-embeds/README.md

 ### 2. Fetch Meta Infos

-After triggering meta infos for the given URL are fetched from the provided REST endpoint.
+After triggering, meta info for the given URL is fetched from the provided REST endpoint.

 ### 3. Render Embed Code

-After successfully fetching the meta infos, an embed is rendered.
+After successfully fetching the meta info, an embed is rendered.

 **Example Output:**
 ```html